The Best Online Sources for the Art Lover on a Budget

 With charts on everything from the universe to coffee to rapper names, these prints are as exhaustive as they are beautiful.
 (Since this is Apartment Therapy, we also have to mention their American architecture one, too.)
 Framing options are included, too.

 Tappan offers a curated selection of art by emerging artists from around the world.
-That doesn’t mean everything is pricey though — they have a whole selection of under $300 pieces.
+That doesn’t mean everything is pricey though — their pieces start at just $140.

 This site sources the best in modern art from art fairs, galleries, and artists’ studios, so the selection is always top-of-the-line.